 We enjoy vibrant support from our community, and our Future—Forward campaign is going well.
 Now is the time to ask what patrons will expect from our cultural campus 5, 10 or 25 years into the future.

 They are internationally renowned architects, landscape designers and urban development visionaries led by Marion Weiss and Michael Manfredi.
 Noted for clarity of vision, bold and iconic forms, and material innovation, Weiss/Manfredi is at the forefront of architectural design practices that are redefining the relationships between landscape, architecture, infrastructure, and art.
 The firm won international acclaim for its design of the Olympic Sculpture Park in Seattle, which has been exhibited internationally at venues including the Museum of Modern Art, the Biennial of Landscape Architecture Barcelona, and the National Building Museum.

 Other notable projects include: a competition-winning design for Sylvan Theater on the National Mall in Washington, D.C., the Nelson-Atkins Museum Cultural Arts District Master Plan, the Kent State Center for Architecture and Environmental Design, and the recently completed Marshall Family Performing Arts Center in Addison, Texas.

 Are you going to tear down Hayes Hall?

-No. We have asked Weiss/Manfredi to think big, but there are no plans to start from scratch.
-We see the master plan process as one that is additive to our campus, and that doesn’t impact our current performance and exhibition spaces.
+No. We see the master plan process as one that is additive to our campus.
 Changes will be made to the appearance of our cultural campus and how patrons interact with it, but the experience of the actual performances and exhibitions isn’t likely to change much at all.

 What kinds of changes can I expect to see long-term?